sujal-chauhan2006/ML-Algorithms-Practice/README.md

 * Comparing optimization strategies in Machine Learning
 * Building intuition for optimization algorithms used in Deep Learning frameworks

+### 11. Mini-Batch Gradient Descent

+**Objective:**
+Understand and implement Mini-Batch Gradient Descent (MBGD) for Linear Regression by updating model parameters using small batches of training examples instead of the entire dataset or a single sample.

+#### Topics Covered

+* Mini-Batch Gradient Descent (MBGD)
+* Cost Function Minimization
+* Learning Rate
+* Epochs and Iterative Optimization
+* Batch Size Selection
+* Random Mini-Batch Creation
+* Gradient Calculation for Mini-Batches
+* Parameter Updates Using Mini-Batches
+* Convergence Analysis
+* Performance Comparison with Batch Gradient Descent and Stochastic Gradient Descent
+* Model Evaluation Using R² Score

+#### Learning Highlights

+* Understanding the balance between Batch Gradient Descent and Stochastic Gradient Descent
+* Learning efficient optimization techniques for medium and large datasets
+* Understanding the impact of batch size on model training
+* Implementing Mini-Batch Gradient Descent from scratch
+* Comparing optimization strategies in Machine Learning
+* Understanding why Mini-Batch Gradient Descent is widely used in Deep Learning
+* Building intuition for modern optimization algorithms

 ## 🛠️ Technologies Used

 * Python